Skip to main content

 10. Click Apply Changes.

-1. On the menu.
-Status go to IPsec.
+1. On the Status menu, go to the IPsec section.